Team-Compliance/libraryofisaac/modules/players.md

 `TrinketSituation?
 TemporarilyRemoveTrinket(`[`EntityPlayer`](https://wofsauge.github.io/IsaacDocs/rep/EntityPlayer.html)` player, `[`TrinketType`](https://wofsauge.github.io/IsaacDocs/rep/enums/TrinketType.html)` trinketType)`

-Helper function to temporarily remove a specific kind of trinket from the player.
+@class TrinketSituation @field TrinketTypeRemoved TrinketType @field TrinketType1 TrinketType @field TrinketType2 TrinketType @field NumSmeltedTrinkets integer Helper function to temporarily remove a specific kind of trinket from the player.
 Use this in combination with the `giveTrinketsBack` function to take away and give back a trinket on the same frame.
 This function correctly handles multiple trinket slots and ensures that all copies of the trinket are removed, including smelted trinkets.
 Note that one smelted golden trinket is the same as two smelted normal trinkets.

 ### TemporarilyRemoveTrinkets()